 Related: What is SK5 steel, is it good for knives?

-Properties of 8Cr14MoV steel
+8Cr14MoV steel properties

 According to the chemical composition and hardness of 8Cr14MoV, it offers: